-Southeastern Pennsylvania is home to a wide variety of organizations with a focus on history and many would be suitable partners in providing educational programming.
-A few potential partners that might be interested to provide educational offerings at Birmingham Hill Preserve include West Chester University, Chadds Ford Historical Society, Chester County History Center, Birmingham Township Historical Commission, Chester County Historical Commission, Delaware County Historical Commission, Brandywine Battlefield Park Associates, the Museum for the American Revolution, and many other local organizations.
+Southeastern Pennsylvania is home to a wide variety of organizations with a focus on history and many would be suitable partners provide educational programming.
+A few examples of partners that might provide educational offerings at Birmingham Hill Preserve include West Chester University, Chadds Ford Historical Society, Chester County Historical Society and its History Center, Delaware County Heritage Commission, the Preservation Planning Section of Delaware County Planning Department, Birmingham Township Historical Commission, Brandywine Battlefield Park Associates, the Museum for the American Revolution, and many other local organizations.